manikumarkagita/hackathon/index.md

 <!-- REMOVE THIS SECTION when you use this template -->
 <div class="lead" markdown="1" style="color: #17479E;">
-This hackathon is organized by [Digital Nasional Berhad](https://www.digital-nasional.com.my/), for DNB Internal Staff.
+This hackathon is organised by [Digital Nasional Berhad](https://www.digital-nasional.com.my/), for DNB Internal Staff.

 </div>